History of our Nonprofit & Political Committee

-What makes Bainbridge a wonderful place may be at risk so we, as citizens of Bainbridge, must gather our voices together to focus discussion in the City on the topic of what the Island is, what we need to do to make it better and enhance the quality of life on our Bainbridge.
+What makes Bainbridge a wonderful place may be at risk so we, as citizens of Bainbridge, must gather our voices together to focus discussion in the City on the topic of what the Island is, what we need to do to make it better enhancing the quality of life on Bainbridge Island.

 For too long, the conversation has been dominated by a handful of people who have only one focus, fiscal restraint.
 While fiscal responsibility is vital, it is not the place to begin.
 We need to focus the conversation about what’s important here to guide the discussion of what, where and how to spend our monetary resources.

 We all came or stayed here because Bainbridge is a fantastic community to live in.
-The physical beauty, the schools, the proximity to the big city, the arts, the farming community, the open spaces, the Grand Forest, quality infrastructure (like extensive walking paths, bike paths, safe roadways, working sewer and water systems), the friendships and family, are among the many elements that make us Bainbridge.
+The physical beauty, the schools, the proximity to the big city, the arts, the farming community, the open space, the Grand Forest, quality infrastructure (like extensive walking paths, bike paths, safe roadways, working sewer and water systems, the friendships and family, are among the many elements that make us Bainbridge.

 We’re inviting you, our friends and neighbors, to join in the conversation, let our voices be heard, and take back the email airwaves from the naysayers.

-At Quality Bainbridge, along with hundreds of you who have “liked” us on Facebook, our interests and passions may be diverse, but our shared community values are similar:
+At Quality Bainbridge, along with hundreds of fellow islander who’ve liked us on Facebook our interests and passions may be diverse, but our shared community values are similar…

 We are here to seek and share information with Islanders so we can work together to promote good Island government.
 We believe this is essential to maintaining and improving the quality of life for all Islanders and to move beyond the power of those who would only focus on NO.